Miningflo/LoginPHP/README.md

 A basic login script in Php
 Now with:
 - Color
-- Verification
+- Verification / Secure validation
-- Loads of patches
+- Loads of patches (commented "echo")
+- New databasename